Skip to content

 Q: You mentioned at the start and HubSpot have announced that there's two different levels of the CMS – there's the Professional and the Enterprise.
 Could you maybe just, for the community, explain why somebody might go up to the Enterprise level?
 What are the major differences are between the two?

 A: The enterprise CMS includes some really cool features for creating server-less function.
 If you have a web app that you want to integrate as part of your website, you can do that with the enterprise CMS.
 I'm not a developer, so I don't really understand all the nuts and bolts of how that works, but I've seen it in action and it's really cool.
-For instance, if you're a fitness studio and you have a registration site where you have all your listings and people can register and it updates dynamically, that's something that you would be able to do with Enterprise CMS.

 The other portion of the enterprise CMS is governance and security controls, so there's heightened levels of like different controls that you can implement for who can access what content and audit logging, code alerts, Lambda functions.
 I'm not entirely sure how any of this works, but a lot of it is very focused on people who have larger teams and greater IT concerns.